MarketDataApp/documentation/sheets-add-on/dates-and-times.md

 - **Specific Contract Expirations** - Target a specific date based on when a contract is first traded or when it expires.

-  - `at expiration` - Returns expiration date for the option contract.
+  - `at expiration` - Returns the expiration date for the option contract.
 This must be used in the context of a specific option contract.
 For example, if you used at expiration with AAPL230120C00150000, the date returned would be January 20, 2023.

-  - `first traded` - Returns date when the contract was traded for the first time.
+  - `first traded` - Returns the date when the contract was traded for the first time.
+This must be used in the context of a specific option contract.
 For example, if you used first traded with AAPL230120C00150000, the date returned would be September 14, 2020.